harikrishnan-kp/notes/xilinx/vitis/vitis AI.md

 - to run an AI model on kv260, it should be converted into `<model_name>.xmodel `
 - `.xmodel` is the AI model quantized an compiled for running on kv260 or other xilixs dev boards
 - The `.prototxt` file is a Vitis™ AI configuration file that facilitates the uniform configuration management of model parameters.
 Please refer to the Vitis AI User Guide to learn more.
+## note2
+- You cannot directly deploy TensorFlow or PyTorch models on Xilinx DPU devices; instead, you use the Vitis AI workflow to create an xmodel
+- The Xilinx Vitis AI Compiler is a specialized tool used to convert deep learning models developed using popular frameworks like TensorFlow and PyTorch into an optimized, hardware-compatible format called xmodel, which can be deployed on Xilinx devices equipped with Deep Processing Units (DPUs)
+-  Vitis AI Compiler support TensorFlow, PyTorch, or ONNX models,but all the models should be quantized (usually INT8 format) before feeding into compiler.
 # doubt
 - what is the difference between vai_library and vai_runtime examples
 - why compiling example apps failing inside docker container(cross compilation)